-It’s safe to say that 2020 has been a time filled with change.
-From remote work to home schooling, nothing about this year has been routine.
-So while family gatherings and holiday festivities might look a little different than usual, it’s no excuse to let your home be unprepared to face the winter season.
+Family gatherings and holiday festivities are enjoyable, but it’s no excuse to let your home be unprepared to face the season.
 So this year, take the opportunity protect your floors with these easy steps.

 Doormats at Entryways

 Mud, rocks and other loose particles are the number one reason behind scratches – so stop dirt in its tracks by trapping debris at the front door.
 It can be particularly bothersome in areas where salt is used on the roads and sidewalks.
 Add doormats both inside and out and a boot tray to catch dirt and grime.
 Avoid rubber-backed mats inside the home, since water can become trapped beneath and cause mildew and buckling, and look for something easily washed and breathable.